cmonBruuh/poescript/README.md

 - Click F11 to throw all items on the ground
 - End this function with F12 if you need to

+Skill Sequence (SQ):
+- Lets you define a skill (Letter) which will be executed automatically after you pressed a skill (Letter)
+- Skill 1 is the key you press for your main skill (f.ex.
+Bladefall)
+- Skill 2 is the key THAT will be pressed after a defined time (f.ex.
+- Elapsetimer defines how many MILLISECONDS are elapsing between your keypress and the automatic execution of Skill 2

 If you have any questions leave me a message in Discord: Saibot#1276